Diamondbacks vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 67.9% of the games this season when they were the moneyline favorite (19-9).
+- The Diamondbacks have been favored on the moneyline 29 total times this season.
+They've finished 20-9 in those games.

-- Arizona has a 12-6 record (winning 66.7% of its games) when it has played as moneyline favorites of -145 or shorter.
+- Arizona has gone 14-6 (winning 70% of its games) when playing as moneyline favorites of -135 or shorter.

-- The Diamondbacks have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 57.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!